 6. English Language Proficiency

-All applicants to the M.S. program whose native language is not English must demonstrate English language proficiency.
+All applicants to the Master of Science (M.S.) program whose native language is not English must demonstrate English language proficiency.
 No waivers of this requirement can be granted.
 This prerequisite knowledge is necessary for providing ethical and effective services to individuals with communication impairments and is necessary for successful implementation of clinical services with clients and exchange of information with other professionals (see Essential Functions).

-Admissions into the Department of Speech & Hearing Sciences follows the University of Washington Graduate School policies and guidelines for individuals who are nonnative speakers of English.
+The Department of Speech & Hearing Sciences follows the UW Graduate School policies and guidelines for admission of individuals who are nonnative speakers of English.
 Applicants should review the UW Graduate School's Understanding the Application Process, which outlines each of the three required minimum admission requirements for Degree, GPA, and English Proficiency.

 7. Minimum Grade Point Average (GPA)